 For many, traditional archery is a passion.
 For others it’s just plain fun!
-Either way, making a longbow is something that nearly anyone can do, even without an extensive shop or lots of woodworking experience.
+Either way, learning how to make a longbow is something that nearly anyone can do, even without an extensive shop or lots of woodworking experience.
 This story will provide you with an overview of how to make a longbow.

 Part of the key to longbow success is starting with a kit.
 The kit from Boise Bows and Arrows use yellow heart for the belly wood and riser, and bamboo (yes, bamboo) for the backing.
 The kits include a stave, bow string and complete instructions.